 “Night at the Museum: Living Wax Legends” will be held from 4 to 8 p.m. each evening with six small groups of 10-12 people able to tour each hour.
 Museum members are being notified how to purchase their tickets for the November 8 event.
 Tickets for the November 15 public event are limited and can be purchased at the museum, at both Farmers State Bank locations, and at the Jacksonville Convention and Visitors Bureau.
 The cost is $20 per person.

-The Jacksonville Area Museum is located in the old Post Office building at 301 E. State Street.
-There is no admission fee but a donation of $5 is suggested to keep the museum operating.
+The Jacksonville Area Museum is open regular hours from 10 a.m. to 40 p.m. on Wednesdays and Saturdays and 1 to 4 p.m on Sundays.
+The museum is located in the old Post Office building at 301 E. State St. There is no admission fee during normal hours of operation, but a donation of $5 is suggested.